James Silas

-James Edward Silas (born February 11, 1949) is a retired American professional basketball player, who played the point guard position.
+James Edward Silas (born February 11, 1949) is an American former professional basketball player, who played the point guard position.
 Born in Tallulah, Louisiana, Silas played the majority of his career with the Dallas Chaparrals/San Antonio Spurs of the ABA/NBA.
 His nicknames include "the Snake", "Captain Late" and "the Late Mr. Silas", the latter two referring to the fact that Silas seemed to play his best late in games.

 Career

 College

 Silas played college basketball at Stephen F. Austin State University in Nacogdoches, Texas.
-In his senior year Silas led the Stephen F. Austin Lumberjacks to a 29-1 record, averaging 30.7 points per game.
+In his senior year Silas led the Stephen F. Austin Lumberjacks to a 29–1 record, averaging 30.7 points per game.
 Silas was also named an NAIA All-American twice in his college career.